KrzysztofStaron/windowed-todo/README.md

 ### EditWindow

 The EditWindow component is responsible for rendering the task editing interface.
 It allows users to edit the name and color of a task and delete it.
-It's index in **windowRefs** is termined by `relativeIndex`: windowsId and visibility formated into continous indexes

 #### Props